Yes You Can Bring Your Crochet Hooks & Scissors on the Plane

 Save This Pin

-When it comes to flying, there are many rules and regulations that must be followed in order to ensure a safe and secure flight.
+When it comes to flying, there are many TSA rules and regulations that must be followed in order to ensure a safe and secure flight.
 One of the most important questions travelers have is “Can I bring my crochet hooks on the plane?”
-The short answer is yes, but there are certain restrictions that must be followed.

 Crochet on a plane

-Crochet hooks are considered sharp objects, they should be placed in checked luggage.
-While they may be transported in a carry-on bag, they must be placed in a secure, hard-sided container that is secured.
-Additionally, crochet hooks must be kept in a place that is easily accessible to TSA agents for examination.
+Crochet hooks are considered sharp objects, hence they should be placed in checked luggage.
+However while they may be carried in your hand luggage, they must be placed in a secure, hard-sided container that is secured.

 As such, travelers must be prepared to show their crochet hooks to agents at the security checkpoint.
-TSA agents may also ask questions about your crochet hooks and why they are necessary for the flight.

 This post contains affiliate links designed to provide a commission on purchases made at no cost to you.
 As an affiliate, I earn from qualifying purchases that support my work in providing new content and information on this site.